sachanayush47/sachanayush47/README.md

 # 💫 About Me:

-A generalised software engineer.
+A generalized software engineer.<br>
-Skilled in Frontend, Backend and GenAI technologies
+Skilled in frontend, backend, and generative AI technologies.
-Interest: Backend, Cloud and GenAI technologies
+**Interests:** Backend, cloud, and generative AI technologies.

 ## 🌐 Socials: